prvmrp/MP_Simulation_MOT/README.md

       * Ensure you have the `pillow` library installed (`pip install pillow`).

 ## To Do
-1) Introduce superatoms, to account for the fact that you have actually 10^8 atoms, and not 10^4
-2) Are Clebsh-Gordan coefficients needed?
+1) Are Clebsh-Gordan coefficients needed?
+2) Add ODT
+3) Add 1530